 role of academia, post-graduate programmes?

-focus on security and military isses - the high politics
+focus on security and military issues - the high politics

 political economy, environmental issues, human rights issues - the low politics

 world politics must be understood within the underlying structure --> hidden workings of global capitalism system are the context in which international events occur; capitalis is the main cause of international conflict

 A method and focus of research interested in: